dentarg/auth0-blog/_posts/2017-11-30-aws-reinvent-day-3-recap.markdown

 ### AWS IoT 1-Click

 [AWS IoT 1-Click](http://www.businesswire.com/news/home/20171129006079/en/AWS-Announces-Slew-New-IoT-Services-Brings) is a service that makes it easy to trigger [AWS Lambda](https://aws.amazon.com/lambda/) functions from devices.
-If you've used [Amazon Dash](https://www.amazon.com/Dash-Buttons/b?ie=UTF8&node=10667898011) buttons in the past, the concept is fairly similar but just applied to any IoT device.
+If you've used [Amazon Dash](https://www.amazon.com/Dash-Buttons/b?ie=UTF8&node=10667898011) buttons in the past, the concept is fairly similar, only applied to any IoT device.

 ### AWS IoT Analytics